RazorGold/mycobot_320_joy/README.md

 ## Installation

 Clone this repository into the `src` directory of your ROS 2 workspace and build it using `colcon` as you would any other package.
-The mycobot_ros2 README provides a similar set of instructions for building their packages【636979306340876†L274-L302】.
+The mycobot_ros2 README provides a similar set of instructions for building their packages.

 ```bash
 cd ~/colcon_ws/src